Codecademy/docs/content/swiftui/concepts/viewmodifier/terms/fontWeight/fontWeight.md

 ---
-Title: '.fontWeight(_:)'
+Title: '.fontWeight()'
-Description: 'Sets the font weight of the text.'
+Description: 'Sets the font weight of the text in Text view.'
 Subjects:
   - 'Mobile Development'
   - 'iOS'